cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-*  Conflict Detection and Resolution: Identify and address conflicts, including user intents, access control policies, or multiple applications interacting within the digtial twin network system.
+*  Conflict Detection and Resolution: Identify and address conflicts, including user intents, access control policies, or multiple applications interacting within the Network Digital Twin system.
   Conflict detection and resolution techniques may use various mechanisms, such as rule-based policies, role-based access control, or dynamic conflict resolution algorithms (e.g., {{Pradeep2022}} and {{Zheng2022}}).

 *  Energy-Efficient Twinning:
-: Focus on energy efficiency in Digital Twin network system.
+: Focus on energy efficiency in Network Digital Twin system.
 It includes monitoring and optimizing the energy consumption of both network equipment and Digital Twin system operation, reducing the energy expenditure of network operation, and achieving the goal of a green (energy efficient) network.

 # Interaction with Intent-Based Networking (IBN)